jcapco/lnumber/README.md

 5. Once `geng` is compiled you can run it with the `-M` parameter to compute the maximum Laman numbers (see usage)

 ## Installation with prebuilt binaries (Windows)

-1. The executable files for Windows can be copied from the `./bin` folder
+1. The executable files and binary libraries for Windows can be copied from the `./bin` folder
-1. Run the file `geng` (see usage).
+1. Run the file `geng` or `lnumber` (see usage).

 ## Usage

+**For the `lnumber` executable:**

+We use either `lnumber n` or `lnumber -s n`, where `n` is a positive integer encoding the Laman graph
+* `-s`: use this option if you want to compute the number of spherical realizations of the given Laman graph `n`, otherwise the program computes the number of planar realizations
+* `-n`:  the upper half triangle (without diagonal) of the adjancy matrix of the laman graph is a sequence (reading the matrix in row-major order) of bits which is a binary number converted to a positive decimal integer n.

+*Example:*
+Consider the (unique) Laman graph with four vertices, this can be encoded as n=decimal(11101_2)=61.
+To compute its number of planar realizations (laman number on the plane), we execute `lnumber 61`.
+To compute its number of spherical realization, we execute `lnumber -s 61`.

 **For the `nauty` plugin:**

 The plugin was originally developed by Martin Larrson who added the following parameters to `geng`: